 The government has responded to the recommendations proposed by the Working Group.
-It has stated that it will not be introducing capital gains tax, wealth tax or land tax.
+It has stated that it will not be introducing a capital gains tax, wealth tax or land tax.
 Furthermore, the government has no policy or intention to change the rates of tax to which businesses are subject.
 Instead, it is considering reducing the tax-compliance costs businesses face by looking at the options and adjustments proposed by the Working Group.
 The government has also stated that work is already underway on various taxation instruments that tax businesses that have a negative environmental impact, in order to reduce greenhouse gases, address water pollution and abstraction issues, as well as solid waste disposal.
 At the same time, the government acknowledges that more work needs to be done on environment tax policy.

 The government has stated there is no foreseeable need to change the tax system for fiscal reasons.
-The absence of wealth tax and most capital taxes makes New Zealand an attractive and stable place to live and invest.
+The absence of a wealth tax and most capital taxes makes New Zealand an attractive and stable place to live and invest.

-The information that must be disclosed to the IRD is almost exactly the same as that under CRS, however, it is important to note that the two regimes are entirely separate and there is no automatic exchange of information under the foreign trust rules.
+The information that must be disclosed to the IRD is almost exactly the same as that under the CRS, however, it is important to note that the two regimes are entirely separate and there is no automatic exchange of information under the foreign trust rules.

 The NZFTDR has the following features:

-New Zealand’s Anti-money Laundering and Countering Financing of Terrorism Act 2009, FATCA, CRS and the foreign trust rules register enhance New Zealand’s reputation as a safe, politically and economically stable country within which legitimately sourced wealth can be protected for future generations.
+New Zealand’s Anti-money Laundering and Countering Financing of Terrorism Act 2009, FATCA, the CRS and the foreign trust rules register enhance New Zealand’s reputation as a safe, politically and economically stable country within which legitimately sourced wealth can be protected for future generations.
 These laws help to uphold New Zealand’s international reputation as a tax-compliant and co-operative jurisdiction.
-In addition, within New Zealand the registration of foreign trusts has been effective in restoring public confidence in the industry, as disclosure requirements are similar to those of New Zealand domestic qualifying trusts.
+In addition, within New Zealand, the registration of foreign trusts has been effective in restoring public confidence in the industry, as disclosure requirements are similar to those of New Zealand domestic qualifying trusts.

-Further, New Zealand as a jurisdiction provides the following features which are beneficial for international trust and wealth planning purposes:
+Furthermore, New Zealand as a jurisdiction provides the following features which are beneficial for international trust and wealth planning purposes: